 Multiple newtype constructors [GHC-05380]

-A newtype constructor can only have a single constructor.
+A newtype can only have a single constructor.
 If you want multiple constructors, you should use data instead of newtype.

 The reason that you need exactly one constructor is that newtype constructors are removed at runtime.
 For example, if you define newtype Age = Age Int, the bits in memory that represent an Age are identical to those that would represent the Int in the constructor.
 The Age and Int types are distinguished only at compile time.
 If types defined with newtype could have multiple constructors, there would be no way to distinguish them during execution.